Snopylz/PhysBench_lz/README.md

 ![image](https://github.com/KegangWangCCNU/PICS/blob/main/PhysBench.gif)

+## Request RLAP dataset

+If you wish to obtain the RLAP dataset, please send an email to kegangwang@mails.ccnu.edu.cn and cc yantaowei@mail.ccnu.edu.cn, with the Data Usage Agreement attached.

 I am looking for a CS Ph.D. position, my research field is computer vision and physiological remote sensing, and I will graduate with a master's degree in June 2024.
 If anyone is interested, please send an email to kegangwang@mails.ccnu.edu.cn.